Updated Nov. ’25: Botanical Gardens in Miami and SoFla

 July: Mango Festival

-October: Halloween (Haunted Bird Houses, Dog Date, & Halloween event)
+October: Orchids in October, Halloween (Haunted Bird Houses, Dog Date, & Halloween event)

 December: A Very Merry Garden & NightGarden